 - Water softener

 I also bought a $15,000 Sundance hot tub for my home which requires annual maintenance.
 I love the hot tub to death as I use it 3X a week after playing tennis.
 But the hot tub has its own service plan I can buy when there is a need.

-Make sure you read the details of your home warranty contract.
-You don’t want to purchase a plan you think covers one thing, but actually doesn’t when it comes time to utilize the warranty.
+However, make sure you read the details of a home warranty contract before you sign.
+You don't want to purchase a plan you think covers one thing, but actually doesn't when it comes time to utilize the warranty.

 How Much Does A Home Warranty Cost?